joergschwarzwaelder/hhc2021/Objective-12/README.md

 ```
 As only caveat it has to be ensured, that the **comma character has to be avoided** in the SQL statement as the application splits up the query at the commas.
 Furthermore it is important to note that "union" requires that the **number of columns on both sides match**.
-Due to the fact, that the ```uniquecontact``` table has 7 columns, it has to be ensured, that also on the right hand side of the `union` 7 columns have to be delivered.
+Due to the fact, that the ```uniquecontact``` table has 7 columns, it has to be ensured, that also on the right hand side of the `union` 7 columns have to be provided.

 This URL is the base for all following SQLi attacks:
 ```